warbe-maker/VBA-Component-Management/README.md

 ### Common Components
 #### The concept of "hosted" Common Components
-A _VB-Component_ considered common for _VB-Projects_ is preferably developed and maintained in a dedicated Workbook last but not least because this allows a dedicated regression test environment .
-The consequence: When a used component has a valuable common quality it is copied into a dedicated (hosting) Workbook where it "lives" from then on.
-The conclusion: A ***true*** Common Component is one hosted, i.e. developed, maintained and (regression) tested in a dedicated Workbook.
-It looks like an avoidable effort but on the long run it pays off for a professional VB-Project development.
-See also the blog post [Common VBA Components][6].
+A _VB-Component_ considered common for _VB-Projects_ is preferably (not a must) developed and maintained in a dedicated Workbook for a simple reason: Common Components are a perfect means for a 'code-and-forget' module which - by its nature allows extensive testing and last but not least a dedicated regression-test-environment.
+Something which I've managed for all my Common Components!.
+That means: When a used component has a valuable 'common' quality it is is either simply declared as a hosted _Common Component_ or (better) copied into a dedicated (hosting) Workbook where it "lives" from then on.

+> **Conclusion:** A ***true*** Common Component is preferably hosted, i.e. developed, maintained and (regression) tested! in a dedicated Workbook.
+It may look as an avoidable effort but on the long run it pays off for a [professional VB-Project development][7].
+A Workbook which hosts (declares) a _Common Component_ indicates this in the Workbook module's declaration section with:
+`Private Const HOSTED_RAWS = <component-name>[,<component-name]...`

 #### The service
 The initial intention for the development of CompMan was to keep _Common&nbspComponent_ up-to-date in all VB-Projects using them.
 To achieve this the _Export Service_ maintains hosted _Raw&nbsp;Common&nbsp;Components_ with a [_Revision Number_](#the-revision-number) as a copy of the _Export&nbsp;File_ in a [Common-Components](#compmans-default-files-and-folders-environment) folder.
 The _Update-Outdated-Common-Components_ service checks for [serviced](#enabling-the-services-serviced-or-not-serviced) Workbook whether a _Used&nbsp;Common&nbsp;Component_ is outdated and displays an update dialog, also allowing to display the code difference by means of WinMerge ([WinMerge English][3], [WinMerge German][4].